 With the map it enacted now ruled unconstitutional, the General Assembly was allowed to submit a new map.
 Instead, they gave authority to produce a plan back to the commission.
 Some Republican members of the commission argued they were no longer required to adhere to the language in the constitution that prohibited partisan gerrymandering, since that language specifically addressed legislature-enacted plans.
 The commission passed a map on a party-line vote.
 On this map, Ohio Supreme Court determined it did not retain jurisdiction and that Petitioners would need to file new lawsuits.
 Several new challenges were brought in state court, and the Ohio Supreme Court again ruled that the map was a partisan gerrymander.
 The plan passed by the commission only slightly modified the previously unconstitutional map.
-The court said that the revised plan “allocates voters in ways that unnecessarily favor the Republican Party by packing Democratic voters into a few dense Democratic-leaning districts, thereby increasing the Republican vote share of the remaining districts.” election.
+The court said that the revised plan “allocates voters in ways that unnecessarily favor the Republican Party by packing Democratic voters into a few dense Democratic-leaning districts, thereby increasing the Republican vote share of the remaining districts.”
+The commission readopted its second plan already rejected by the State Supreme Court.
+Ultimately, the commission failed to approve a new legal map.
+Thus there was an impasse with no legal plan in place, since the State Court was not empowered to draw a map of its own.
+A federal court found that the time had expired to put a new map in place for the 2022 election.
+They ended the stalemate by ordering the implementation of the last reject map, “Map 3”, on May 28, 2022.
+However, the federal ruling requires that the commission produce a redrawn plan beginning with the 2024 election.

 Oregon

 In the 2020 cycle, Oregon’s congressional redistricting was under party control of the Democrats.
 It was the first state to redraw its map.
 After initially floating a plan that would have created significant advantage to the Democrats, the Oregon Legislature passed a map signed by the Governor that was reduced in its bias.
 The plan was challenged in state court by the former Republican Secretary of State.
-Plaintiffs alleged (1) that the plan violates the law that “[n]o district shall be drawn for the purpose of favoring any political party, incumbent legislator or other person because the plan was enacted for the purpose of favoring the Democratic Party, Democratic incumbent legislators, and “‘other person[s]’ affiliated with the Democratic Party and (2) that the plan violates the Oregon Constitution, which guarantees freedom of expression and assembly, respectively, which together prohibit partisan gerrymandering.
+Plaintiffs alleged (1) that the plan violates the law that “[n]o district shall be drawn for the purpose of favoring any political party, incumbent legislator or other person,” because the plan was enacted for the purpose of favoring the Democratic Party, Democratic incumbent legislators, and “‘other person[s]’ affiliated with the Democratic Party,’” and (2) that the plan violates the Oregon Constitution, which guarantees freedom of expression and assembly, respectively, which together prohibit partisan gerrymandering.
 Plaintiffs also argue that the plan violates the Privileges and Immunities Clause and the Free and Equal Elections Clause of the Oregon Constitution.

 Oregon law instructs the state court to appoint a “Special Judicial Panel” (SJP) to hear the petition.
 The SJP appointed a special master to receive briefs and fact-finding.
 The SJP adopted the special master’s “Recommended Findings of Fact” and incorporated them by reference into this opinion.
 The Circuit Court held that the Petitioners failed to demonstrate that the legislatively adopted congressional reapportionment plan does not comply with all applicable statutes and the United States and Oregon Constitutions in any of the ways they have asserted.
 The evidence demonstrated that the enacted map was well within the range of plans that legislatures and courts have adopted in Oregon for the past fifty years and that the enacted map is more favorable to Republicans than any map since 1990.